enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

-1. Delete they item from the clientside store and put it in a `deletedItems` list in the store.
+1. Delete they item from the client side store and put it in a `deletedItems` list in the store.
 2. Request the worker to do the fetch to delete on the server.
 3. If worker receives a success nothing else happens.
 4. If worker receives a failure or error the store delete is reverted by pulling it off the `deletedItems` and restoring it to the